 What is your background and role in the organisation?

 I obtained a 1st Class Honours degree in Chemistry from Napier University in 1998 and went on to obtain a PhD in materials chemistry from Heriot-Watt University.
 Following this, I went to Cambridge University to become a Post Doctoral Researcher where I worked on Pharmaceutical Materials as a part of the Pfizer Institute.
 From there I joined a small Contract Research Organisation (CRO) performing solid form screening for the pharmaceutical industry before joining GSK as a senior scientist in their solid form sciences group.

 After a short spell at another CRO heading up a solid form screening group, together with two other family members, I founded Solid Form Solutions Ltd in 2008, where I took charge of technical operations.
-Solid Form Solutions has now grown into a company of 40 people and my role has changed into an outright CEO function.
+Solid Form Solutions grew into a company of 40 people and my role changed into an outright CEO function.

 What are your career highlights/successes?

 Solid Form Solutions organic growth from a company of three people to a company of 40 people and seeing the revenue of SFS increase 38% from 2014/2015 to 2015/2016.
 The company was acquired by Avista Pharma in 2018 and this has subsequently by Cambrex in January 2019.